dev-SR/django/A_django_intro/README.md

 ### Templates: Inheritance

+Instead of rewriting the same code in every html file, Django allows us to create a base template which they will both inherit from.
+This prevents us from having to write a lot of repeated code in our templates when we need to modify anything that is shared.

 #### extends – Django Template Tags

 extends tag is used for inheritance of templates in django.
 One needs to repeat the same code again and again.
 Using extends we can inherit templates as well as variables.